AdobeDocs/experience-platform.pt-BR/help/segmentation/pql/datetime-functions.md

 **Exemplo**

-A consulta PQL a seguir verifica se o produto foi vendido no ano atual.
+A consulta do PQL a seguir verifica se o produto foi vendido no ano atual.

 ```sql
 product.saleYear = currentYear()